mozilla-releng/firefox-infra-changelog/README.md

 # How does it work?
 The tool uses py-github and github token and requests on all mozilla's Git/HG infra repositories and creates:
-* A central [changelog.md](https://github.com/Akhliskun/firefox-infra-changelog/blob/master/changelog.md) in which data is formatted in a set way.
+* A central [changelog.md](https://github.com/mozilla-releng/firefox-infra-changelog/blob/master/changelog.md) in which data is formatted in a set way.
-* A [changelog.json](https://github.com/Akhliskun/firefox-infra-changelog/blob/master/changelog.json) file which contains the same data changelog.md contains.
-TO-DE-ADDED [Issues 193](https://github.com/mozilla-releng/firefox-infra-changelog/issues/193)
+* A [changelog.json](https://github.com/mozilla-releng/firefox-infra-changelog/blob/master/changelog.json) file which contains the entire commit data, starting from 1st December 2018.

 # Install process:
 1. After you clone the repository, please run `pip3 install -r requirements.txt`